 - Biting flies are worse than mosquitoes, they relentlessly attack your ankles.

-- Two fly swatters, a bunch of fly strips and keeping things dry are you best defense.
+- Two fly swatters, a bunch of fly strips and keeping things dry are your best defense.

-- Many towns have yacht clubs and marina, they charge $1-$5 per vessel length for one night.
+- Many towns have yacht clubs and marina, they charge $1-$5 per foot per night.